choiseunghyuk-90/blue32x.github.io/aboutme.md

 subtitle: About me
 ---

-Name : seunghyuk.choi.
+Name : Seunghyuk.Choi

 Birth : 1990.12.16

 Hobby : leather Crafts

-When I have problem, I always think of this sentence.
+When I have problems, I always think of this sentence.

 "Don't be lazy, Don't give up!"

 ### my history